- Your Government

 Sign up to receive an email notification when this project page is updated, and to learn about future public meetings and public comment opportunities.

-Public comment period held through mid-May, 2022 - The public was invited to Complete this online public comment form to view an interactive project map and share your input on the proposed park improvements.
+Public comment period held through mid-May, 2022 - The public was invited to share input from park users on early project design.
 The early comment period is closed.
-However the public is invited to contact us with questions anytime.early project design.
+However the public is invited to contact us with questions anytime.

 Project Open House at Bob Heirman Wildlife Park - April 1 & 2, 10am to 4pm: The public was invited to Bob Heirman Wildlife Park to learn more about proposed park improvements at Thomas' Eddy from county staff.
 This was a chance to ask questions about early project design and share input from park users.